MoDNS/MoDNS/docs/API.md

 Pass a command to a plugin.
 Plugin must implement a handler function

+Return code determined by plugin

 #### Get a plugin's icon

 Endpoint: `GET /api/plugins/favicon?uuid=<plugin uuid>`

 Get the logo icon specified in a plugin's `manifest.yaml` file

+Returns:
+- `200 OK` with the icon file as the body
+- `404 Not Found` if the plugin does not have an icon

 ### Server Configuration